thephpleague/container/docs/3.x/index.md

 Container allows you to register services, with or without their dependencies for later retrieval.
 It is a registry of sorts that when used correctly can allow you to implement the dependency injection design pattern.

 Using the example in our [introduction](#introduction), we can start to take a look at how Container works.
-Now that `Acme\Foo` accepts `Acme\Bar` as a contructor argument, we can use Container to configure that.
+Now that `Acme\Foo` accepts `Acme\Bar` as a constructor argument, we can use Container to configure that.

 ~~~ php
 <?php declare(strict_types=1);